Two passengers still in hospital in Florida as plane fire investigated

 Television images on Thursday showed the plane surrounded by white foam and firefighters' trucks as thick black smoke engulfed the left wing engine.

-The 29-year-old aircraft was leaking fuel before departure, the FAA said, and an alert pilot on a jet taxiing behind it warned the crew about the leak.
+The 29-year-old aircraft was leaking fuel before departure, the Federal Aviation Administration said, and an alert pilot on a jet taxiing behind it warned the crew about the leak.

+The airport reopened about three hours after the incident, and both its runways were operating on Friday, officials said.

-Greensboro, North Carolina-based Dynamic flies from the United States to Venezuela and neighboring Guyana, according to its website.
+Greensboro, North Carolina-based Dynamic said it had operated wide-body aircraft since 2009 and issued an apology to its passengers.

 Operations Director Don Dodson said in a statement that the company was cooperating with authorities and would not speculate on the cause of the accident.